IN-CORE/incore-docs/manual/source/faq.md

     slightly differs for virtual environments and we will be happy to help you.
 Contact us at
     <incore-dev@lists.illinois.edu>.
     Note: Use Anaconda if you do not have full administrative privileges on your computer.
 It has been reported that Jupyter Notebook can't be subsequently installed in Miniconda environment.
-With Anaconda the Notebook is already pre-installed.
+With Anaconda **Jupyter Notebook** is already pre-installed.